 “Trust in an advisor is not enough to ensure future financial health,” said McDonald.
 “To make the most of their investments, investors need to actively involve themselves in their relationship with their advisor and the decisions they make.”

-To help British Columbians become smarter investors and make the most of their RRSP contributions, the BCSC recommends the following steps:
+To help British Columbians make more informed investment decisions, the BCSC recommends the following steps:

-- Ask your advisor about fees and how he or she is compensated.
-Fees are a fact of investing, but they do have an impact on investment returns.
+- Ask your advisor about fees and how they are compensated.
+Fees are a part of investing, and they have an impact on investment returns.

 - Check your advisor’s registration to ensure he or she is licensed to sell you a recommended investment.
 Find out more about checking registration on aretheyregistered.ca.